hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 ## 23-Oct-2022

 [7:52:49](#m3IbAIXIJAuq-RelVMsyA42R9mzj6F5gutOJBnjecug) <luce80>:
 IMHO having the possibility to create a compound widget using already implemented native controls could be a way to extend the number of available widgets in a relatively simple way.
 Otherwise I must recreate even a simple button from scratch also drawing it using `draw` in a non system-GUI compatible way.
-But I am not as skilled as @hiiamboris  Ì†ΩÌ∏â , should I go to his side anyway and/or wait for him to implement the widgets I need or like ?
-Perhaps its time to try his VID/S Ì†ΩÌ∏â
+But I am not as skilled as @hiiamboris  üòâ , should I go to his side anyway and/or wait for him to implement the widgets I need or like ?
+Perhaps its time to try his VID/S üòâ

 [9:17:24](#qZRIqfPIoPORF2JH6-0GF3wRw6eAeX9DQbZOEyBFWKE) <hiiamboris (NOT THIS ONE)>:
 Just use `single-parent` branch for now if you do.